Nikāya: Text collections

 In the other early Buddhist schools the alternate term āgama was used instead of nikāya to describe their Sutra Piṭakas.
-Thus the non-Mahāyāna portion of the Sanskrit-language Sutra Piṭaka is referred to as "the Āgamas" by Mahāyāna Buddhists.
 The Āgamas survive for the most part only in Classical Tibetan and Chinese translation.
 They correspond closely with the Pāḷi nikāyas.

 Monastic divisions

 Among the Theravāda nations of Southeast Asia and Sri Lanka, nikāya is also used as the term for a monastic division or lineage; these groupings are also sometimes called "monastic fraternities" or "frateries".
 Nikāyas may emerge among monastic groupings as a result of royal or government patronage (such as the Dhammayuttika Nikāya of Thailand), due to the national origin of their ordination lineage (the Siam Nikāya of Sri Lanka), because of differences in the interpretation of the monastic code, or due to other factors (such as the Amarapura Nikāya in Sri Lanka, which emerged as a reaction to caste restrictions within the Siam Nikāya).
 These divisions do not rise to the level of forming separate sects within the Theravāda tradition, because they do not typically follow different doctrines or monastic codes, nor do these divisions extend to the laity.

 In Myanmar, all the monastic orders are called gaing (ဂိုဏ်း) or gaṇa (ဂဏ) instead of nikāya, although some orders include Nikāya (နိကာယ) in addition to Gaing in their names.
 No new gaings have been allowed other than the nine legally recognized gaings under the 1990 Law Concerning Sangha Organizations.
 The largest of these is the Thudhamma Gaing, which was founded in the 1800s during the Konbaung dynasty.